Navy10021/SLS/README.md

 ## 2. KoLawBERT

- We release pre-trained language models, KoLawBERT, trained on our legal corpus by applying the popular three masked language modeling methods(BERT, Roberta, ALBERT).
-Our experiment result shows that the RoBERTa-based language model encodes semantic information better than others.
+ We can use existing PLMs such as BERT in the Semantic Legal Searcher framework.
+However, this way is too simple and often not competitive with other methods regarding search accuracy in the legal field.
+Therefore, we release pre-trained language models, KoLawBERT, trained on our legal corpus by applying the popular three masked language modeling methods (BERT, Roberta, ALBERT).

 ## 3. Semantic Legal Embeddings